dlotfi/OpenOOD/medood/README.md

 non-enhancing tumor (NET), cystic components (CC), and peritumoral edema (ED), supporting automated segmentation algorithm development in pediatric neuro-oncology.

-We use the T1-weighted MRIs as a population-shift out-of-distribution dataset.
+We use the T1-weighted MRIs as a population-shift OOD dataset.

 ### BraTS 2023 - Sub-Sahara-Africa
 The BraTS 2023 Sub-Saharan Africa ([BraTS-SSA 2023](https://www.synapse.org/Synapse:syn51514109)) dataset is a publicly